karikarshivani/supervised-machine-learning/Notes.md

 `Note: Alpha determines how big of step is taken during gradient descent.
 The partial derivatives for all parameters are calculated before updating the values for them.
 Even with a fixed/constant learning rate (alpha), the gradient descent steps become smaller due to the partial derivatives reducing as they approach a local minimum.
 In other words, the slope may be steep for high cost function values so the partial derivative is high - leading to a bigger step during gradient descent.
 However, the slope gradually becomes gentle as it approaches the local minimum, the partial derivate reduces the length of the step.`

+_Note: Set the learning rate extremely small (such as 0.001) to find out if the cost(J) decreases with every iteration.
+If even a small learning rate doesn't lead to cost (J) decreasing, review the code for bugs.
+Increase the learning rate (~3 times each time) to make it more efficient without causing a learning rate too large for incorrect learning curve for cost(J)

 ## DEFINITIONS:

 ### Feature Scaling

 Features can be different ranges of values which can lead to concentrated scatter plots.
 These values can be scaled with their relation to other values of that feature.
+The aim is to get the values of the features roughly between -1 to 1.
+If the actual values of the features are too large or too small, they can be scaled - however, a range of 3 usually works so not every feature needs to be scaled.

+#### Methods:
-1. Divide by maximum: $\frac{x<sub>1</sub>}{max}$
+1. Divide by maximum: $\frac{x<sub>1</sub>}{max}$ | This will provide a range from ~0 to 1
+2. Mean normalization: $\frac{x<sub>1</sub> - mean}{max - min}$ | This will surround the values around 0 (both negative and positive values)
+3. Z-score normalization: $\frac{x<sub>1</sub> - $\mu$}{$\sigma$}$ | An extra option that can be used using standard deviation